oschwengers/referenceseeker/paper/paper.md

 providing both an integrated, highly specific workflow and scalable and rapid implementation.
 ReferenceSeeker was designed to overcome this bottleneck.
-As a novel command line tool, it combines a fast kmer profile-based lookup of candidate reference genomes (CRGs) from high quality databases with rapid computation of highly specific ANI and conserved DNA values.
+As a novel command line tool, it combines a fast kmer profile-based lookup of candidate reference genomes (CRGs) from high quality databases with rapid computation of (mutual) highly specific ANI and conserved DNA values.

 # Implementation
 ReferenceSeeker is a linux command line tool implemented in Python 3.
 All necessary external